rashmirrajashekara/docs/quick-start-guides/Secure Key Caching - RHEL.md

 ### SGX Attestation flow
 ```
+To Deploy SampleApp:
-Copy sample_apps.tar, sample_apps.sha2 and sampleapps_untar.sh from binaries directory to a directory in SGX compute node and untar it
+  Copy sample_apps.tar, sample_apps.sha2 and sampleapps_untar.sh from binaries directory to a directory in SGX compute node and untar it using './sample_apps_untar.sh'

-./sample_apps_untar.sh

-Install Intel® SGX SDK for Linux*OS into /opt/intel/sgxsdk
+  Install Intel® SGX SDK for Linux*OS into /opt/intel/sgxsdk using './install_sgxsdk.sh'

-./install_sgxsdk.sh
+  Install SGX dependencies using './deploy_sgx_dependencies.sh'
+Note: Make sure to deploy SQVS with includetoken configuration as false.

+To Verify the SampleApp flow:
   Update sample_apps.conf with the following
    - IP address for SQVS services deployed on Enterprise system
    - IP address for SCS services deployed on CSP system
    - ENTERPRISE_CMS_IP should point to the IP of CMS service deployed on Enterprise system
    - Network Port numbers for SCS services deployed on CSP system
    - Network Port numbers for SQVS and CMS services deployed on Enterprise system
    - Set RUN_ATTESTING_APP to yes if user wants to run both apps in same machine

-Save and Close

-To verify the SGX Attestation Flow

-./run_sample_apps.sh
+  Run SampleApp using './run_sample_apps.sh'
+  Check the output of attestedApp and attestingApp under out/attested_app_console_out.log and out/attesting_app_console_out.log files

 ```
 ### Creating RSA Keys in Key Broker Service